-Great Lakes Science Center will once again host the Curiosity Open: Robotics Challenge!
-The Curiosity Open is an annual, off-season, robotics tournament that features some of the best high school robotics teams from across the region.
+Great Lakes Science Center is thrilled to host this year’s Curiosity Open: Robotics Challenge!
+The Curiosity Open is an annual, off-season robotics tournament that features some of the best high school robotics teams from Ohio, Southeastern Michigan, and Western Pennsylvania.

-This past season, FIRST® Robotics Competition (FRC) teams from across the city, and from the Great Lakes region, successfully competed at major events throughout the U.S. and internationally at the FIRST® World Championship!
-On Saturday, September 28, the Science Center will welcome up to 24 FRC teams and their fans to this exciting, off-season invitational event.
-The floor of the Science Center's special exhibition hall will be transformed into a robot battleground where teams of students, working in three-team alliances, will go head-to-head, tournament style, to see whose robots are the best designed and constructed!
+During this 2025 season, FIRST® Robotics Competition (FRC) teams from across the city and from around the Great Lakes region successfully competed at several major events throughout the U.S. and Canada, with many advancing to compete at the FIRST® World Championship this past April!
+On Saturday, September 27, the Science Center will welcome up to 32 of these top-performing FRC teams and their fans to Cleveland to participate in this exciting, off-season, invitational event.
+The Science Center's special exhibition hall will be transformed into a robot battleground where teams of students, working in three-team alliances, will go head-to-head, tournament style, to see whose robots are the best designed and constructed!

 GAME ANIMATION